postgrespro/zson/docs/benchmark.md

 In this case ZSON gives about 11.8% more TPS.

-We can modify compress.pgbench and nocompress.pgbench so only documents with id in between of 1 and 3000 will be requested.
+We can modify compress.pgbench and nocompress.pgbench so only the documents with id between 1 and 3000 will be requested.
 It will simulate a case when all data *does* fit into memory.
 In this case we see 141K TPS (JSONB) vs 134K TPS (ZSON) which is 5% slower.

-Compression ratio could be different depending on documents, database schema, number of rows, etc. But in general ZSON compression is much better than build-in PostgreSQL compression (PGLZ):
+The compression ratio could be different depending on the documents, the database schema, the number of rows, etc. But in general ZSON compression is much better than build-in PostgreSQL compression (PGLZ):

 ```
    before   |   after    |      ratio